LZDQ/winterbridge/README.md

 #### spam clicking

 For swords, I strongly suggest binding your hotbar switch button of `1` to your mouse side button (Button 4).
-When holding down your side button, you start spam clicking your left mouse button every random 30~50 ms. So you can instantly switch to your sword and spam-click.
+When holding down your side button, you start spam clicking your left mouse button every random 35~50 ms. So you can instantly switch to your sword and spam-click.
+To avoid being banned, there is a 50ms delay if you are not holding the sword at the moment.
 You can't change this behavior.

 For blocks, I slightly suggest binding your hotbar switch button of your block slot to your mouse side button (Button 5).
 This mod has a key of switching to blocks and start spam right clicking.
 The logic of spam right clicking is as follows: